Lead in Drinking Water Grant

 Step 2 – Lead Mitigation:

-To apply for the Lead Mitigation Grant, download the Mitigation Grant Application Form, fill it out and email the completed forms along with the water test results and a quote(s) for the mitigation work to [email protected]
+To apply for the Lead in Drinking Water Grant, download the Mitigation Grant Application Form, fill it out and email the completed form along with the water test results and a quote(s) for the mitigation work to [email protected]

 There are three grant categories.
 Apply for only one category per application form.
 If you are applying for more than one category, fill out one application for each category.